sonofwatt84/docwatson.ai/dataProcessing/spatialProcessing/lineSampler/README.md

+# Buffer Sampler

 This script samples data from the area near a spatial line, like a road or power line.
 It draws a buffer around that line, and then samples the raster data found withing the buffer, generating summary statistics.

 ![bufferPlot](http://docwatson.ai/wp-content/uploads/2021/12/circuitMap1-small.png)

+This type of processing has applications in merging high-res datasets of land cover, elevation, etc to the proximity of particular infrastructural networks.